juhasev/sample-ninja-help/project-dashboard.md

 > **TIP** Mouseover the percentage values to see the actual count.

 ### Statistics under chart
-- **Routed in** Total number of panelists routed into this project from other projects.
-- **Routed out** Total number of profile or quota terminated panelists successfully routed to other projects.
 - **Number of initiations sent** Shows the total number of email invites.
 - **Delivered** shows the % of successfully delivered emails for the project.
 If you mouse over, the system will display “Number of Delivered”.
 - **Opened** Shows the number of opened invitations.
 This value is not 100% accurate and should be used for guidance only